curl/curl/tests/runtests.md

 ## `--test-duphandle`

-Passes the --test-duphandle option to curl when invoked.
-This command line option only exists in debug builds and will make curl act normally, but then duplicate the easy handle before the transfer and use the duplicate instead of the original handle.
+Passes the `--test-duphandle` option to curl when invoked.
+This command line option only exists in debug builds and runs curl normally, but duplicates the easy handle before the transfer and use the duplicate instead of the original handle.
 This verifies that the duplicate works exactly as good as the original handle.

 Because of how the curl tool uses a share object to store and keep some data, not everything is however perfectly copied in the duplicate.
 In particular HSTS data is not.
-A specific test case can be set to avoid using --test-duphandle by
+A specific test case can be set to avoid using `--test-duphandle` by disabling it on a per test basis.

 ## `-u`